aptuitiv/website-build-tools/README.md

-# website-build-scripts
+# Aptuitiv website build scripts

-Build scripts to help with building and deploying websites at Aptuitiv
+Build scripts to help with building and deploying websites at Aptuitiv.

+## Calling the script